bibekanandadatta/bibekanandadatta.github.io/_posts/2024-05-09-lapack-Intel-Fortran-Abaqus.md

 > You need to have **admin** access to make changes described in that blog post.
 If you are working on a shared computer cluster, ask the **system administrator** to make changes for you.

-In case you do not have **admin** access or are unable to make changes for compatibility reasons, you can add a `abaqus_v6.env` file to your home directory or project's working directory with customized compiling options as shown below for Windows platform.
-Notice,
+In case you are unable to make changes to the environment file in the installation directory for compatibility reasons, you can add a `abaqus_v6.env` file to your home directory or the project's working directory with customized compiling options as shown below for Windows.

 ``` bash
 # job-specific abaqus_v6 environment file (Windows)